Celebrating Historical Fiction!

 In my opinion, it comes down to the difference between looking at history through the impersonal lens of academia verses having a personal experience through the close point of view writing found in most novels, especially historical romances.
 By its very definition and due to the rigors of academic investigation, the historian must remain objective and keep his/her subject at arm’s length.
 As Joe Friday on Dragnet would have said, “Just the facts, ma’am.”
 While historians do offer personal opinions by drawing conclusions, they do so only after a cold examination and evaluation of the evidence.
 The novelist, on the other hand, brings history to life by creating interesting characters living in richly described periods.
 In the hands of an adept novelist, we see what the characters see, we feel what they feel, we taste what they taste.
 Their experiences become our experiences, and in so doing, we are transported to another time and place.
 We, the readers, get to time travel without the mess and bother of leaving home.

 That brings me to a question I am asked fairly frequently when the subject of studying history in the public schools comes up.
-In my other life, I am an educational administrator.
+In my other life, I was an educational administrator.
 People want to know if teaching novels in history classrooms is a good idea.
 My answer is a resounding yes, provided the selected books are well written, well researched, and teach the facts of the historical periods in which the books are set.
 It should be noted that to qualify as true historical fiction, works of any of the multiple sub-genres must rest upon a foundation of exacting research.
 That said, I have seen good history teachers turn kids who “hate history and reading” into avid readers and lovers of the past simply by using great novels and short stories to illustrate the historical points and eras they are studying.

 Cases in point are Across Five Aprils by Irene Hunt, The Red Badge of Courage by Stephen Crane, Johnny Tremain by Esther Forbes, Roll of Thunder, Hear My Cry by Mildred D. Taylor . . . the list is a long one.